The Other Parent has Taken My Child

-NO. Unmarried parents do not have legal custody, no matter what the birth certificate says.
-If there is no custody order, you must file for paternity.
+No. Unmarried parents do not have legal custody, no matter what the birth certificate says.
+If there is no custody order, you must file for parentage.

 We were never married.
 We do not have a custody order.
-Does having a paternity acknowledgment help me?
+Does having an acknowledgment of parentage help me?

 Probably not.
-The parents sign a Paternity Acknowledgment and file it with Vital Records.
+The parents sign an Acknowledgment of Parentage and file it with Vital Records.
 It is not a court order.
-If the deadline for a parent to rescind (take back) the paternity acknowledgement has passed, you can file a Petition for a Parenting Plan and get a temporary custody order.
-Petition for a Parenting Plan, Residential Schedule and/or Child Support: Parentage Cases has forms and instructions.
+If the deadline for a parent to rescind (take back) the acknowledgement has passed, you can file a Petition for a Parenting Plan and get a temporary custody order.
+Use Petition for a Parenting Plan, Residential Schedule and/or Child Support: Parentage Cases.

 You should file a Petition for a Parenting Plan and a motion for a temporary custody order.
-Petition for a Parenting Plan, Residential Schedule and/or Child Support: Parentage Cases has forms and instructions.
+Use Petition for a Parenting Plan, Residential Schedule and/or Child Support: Parentage Cases.

 Do everything listed above in I have a court order granting me custody.
 The other parent has taken my child.
 What can I do.
 You can do some things at the same time.
 Example: you should still file a custodial interference report right away.

 I have just filed (for a DVPO, parenting plan, or other).
 I do not have a custody order yet.
 What can I do until I get an order?